 The closest airport is the Memphis International Airport.
 The airport code is MEM.
 This is where our complimentary transportation is.
 Read more about that below

-Step Four: Prepare for Departure
+Step Five: Prepare for Departure

 If you arrive before your dormitory or apartment is ready for move-in, you should be prepared to stay in a hotel in Jonesboro.
 Hotel reservations and costs will be the responsibility of the student.